Skip to main content

 Trustee Information

-BVUSD has three (3) seats open for re-election soon.
+BVUSD has three (3) seats open for re-election in November.

 School board trustees shape the direction of public education for every child in our district.